wethod/learning-center-staging/content/glossary/index.md

 ### Production Value

-This value indicates *how much a project has produced *at a specific moment in time.
+This value indicates *how much a project has produced* at a specific moment in time.
 This is calculated by multiplying the project's value for the project's percentage of completion (obtained from the Project Status).For example, a project with:

-* Budget days: *100*;
+* Budget days: **100**;

-* Last project status: *40*;
+* Last project status: **40**;

-* Project's value: *10 K*;
+* Project's value: **10 K**;

-Has a production value of: *10 K * ( ( 100 - 40 ) / 100 )*.
+Has a production value of: **10 K * ( ( 100 - 40 ) / 100 )**.

 ### Project Progress

-This value indicates indicates, for a given week, how much the project is advanced.

-For a given week, it's the difference between the project status for that week and the project status of the previous week.
+This value indicates how much a project is advanced between two weeks, it's calculated as the difference between the project statuses of the the two given weeks.

 ### Revenue Pipeline